Clarivy/GameOfLife-Homework/README.md

 The Game of Life is a very simple game, but it has been shown to be capable of producing complex and interesting patterns.
 In fact, there are entire websites and books dedicated to the study of the Game of Life.

 In this assignment, you will implement the Game of Life in C++.
-You will need to complete the `LifeRuleStudent.cpp` file, which contains the code for five different variants of the game:
+You will need to complete the `LifeRuleStudent.cpp` file, which contains the code for the original rule and four different variants of the game:

-*  `LifeRuleBase`: This is the original Game of Life, contains the basic code for implementing a rule in the Game of Life.
+- `LifeRuleBase`: We have provided for you.
+This is the original Game of Life, contains the basic code for implementing a rule in the Game of Life.
-* `LifeRuleColorised`: In this variant, the live cells have different colors.
+- `LifeRuleColorised`: *You need to complete it*.
+In this variant, the live cells have different colors.
 When a cell is born, it takes on the color value of the majority of its three neighbors.
-* `LifeRuleExtended`: In this variant, the size of a cell's neighborhood is extended to include cells with a distance greater than one.
+- `LifeRuleExtended`: *You need to complete it*.
+In this variant, the size of a cell's neighborhood is extended to include cells with a distance greater than one.
-* `LifeRuleWeighted`: In this variant, the size of a cell's neighborhood is extended to include cells with a distance greater than one.
+- `LifeRuleWeighted`: *You need to complete it*.
+In this variant, the size of a cell's neighborhood is extended to include cells with a distance greater than one.
 However, some neighbors might make more influence than others.
-* `LifeRuleGenerations`: In this variant, the live cells would not die immediately when overpopulated or underpopulated.
+- `LifeRuleGenerations`: *You need to complete it*.
+In this variant, the live cells would not die immediately when overpopulated or underpopulated.
 Instead, the cells 'get older' before eventually dying.

 We have provided you with a framework to help you get started.
 You can refer to [How-to-Run](#how-to-run) to play with the game.
 You can also refer to [How-to-Submit](#how-to-submit) to submit your code to OJ.